chschneider/lsp_php/README.md

 # lsp_php
-Language Server Protocol server for PHP written in PHP
+A Language Server Protocol server for PHP written in PHP.

-This LSP was tested with the [helix](https://helix-editor.com) editor.
-It is written in PHP and uses Reflection to get info about the PHP code.
+This LSP is written in PHP 8.x and uses Reflection to get info about the PHP code.\
+It is a partial implementation of the [LSP specification 3.17](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
+It was tested with the [helix](https://helix-editor.com) editor.

 ## Configuration
 Example configration for helix in .config/helix/languages.toml